KAHerbst/KAHerbst_project/README.md

 2) clone my repo
 3) ls into my repo (KAHerbst-project)
 4) pip install all required modules
+4) choose a color from the following 'TURQUOISE', 'PURPLE', 'YELLOW' and 'GRAY'
-4) go to the terminal and paste (python images.py 1024 GRAD 2014)
+5) Go to the terminal and type 'python images.py 1024 COLOR 2014' substitutiing your chosen color for COLOR
 5) wait for what seems like an eternity
-6) go back to the terminal and paste(convert -delay 60 -loop 0 stitches_*.png US_poverty.gif)
+6) go back to the terminal and paste(convert -delay 50 -loop 0 stitches_*.png US_poverty.gif)
 7) wait again
 8) paste (open -a safari US_poverty.gif) to see the gif!